kasslent/clc-digital-skills/_lessons/module-4.1.md

 class: module4-1
 ---

+## Tools for this class

+Students will need to download and install
+- [Screaming Frog](https://www.screamingfrog.co.uk/seo-spider/) - it's a free tool for SEO audits.
+- They will also need [Keywords Everywhere](https://keywordseverywhere.com/) browser extension, also free.
+Once they install it, they will need to activate it by entering their email and receiving an API key.

 Search Engine Optimization (SEO) is the process of affecting the visibility of a website or a web page in a search engine's unpaid results—often referred to as "natural," "organic," or "earned" results.